The golden hour problem

 April 2026 added more to the pile:

-May 2026 then added the clearest illustration so far of why upstream pipeline security and downstream cooldown policies are two sides of the same problem:
+May 2026 then linked upstream pipeline security and downstream cooldown policies in the clearest way yet:

 The downstream consequences of the TanStack push started surfacing within days.
-The most public confirmation came from a high-profile observability vendor:
+The most public confirmation came from Grafana Labs:

 Eight days later the same campaign moved to PyPI, this time with an official Microsoft package as the carrier: